Team-1280/jankboard-2/README.md

   resolution, try opening your editor directly in the `client` directory so it picks up the `tsconfig.json` and uses the project's own TypeScript language server.
-- If you don't have access to a development environment that supports running standalone executables (eg. Github Codespaces), you can try running `pnpm run dev` instead of `pnpm run tauri dev`, which will open a development server at `localhost:5173` with the frontend running in the web.
-However, app behavior may be inconsistent and you will not get any features from the Rust backend.

 ## Licensing